syfantid/Greek-CS-Student-Opportunities/README.md

 Contribute by sending a [pull request](https://github.com/syfantid/Greek-CS-Student-Opportunities/pulls), opening an [Issue](https://github.com/syfantid/Greek-CS-Student-Opportunities/issues) or emailing [s.yfantidou@gmail.com](mailto:s.yfantidou@gmail.com).
 Remember that sharing is caring (my handle is @syfantid).

-Note than full scholarships may cover accomondation, board, living expenses, trasportation costs and tuition/registration fees where applicable.
-Partial sholarships cover part of the aforementioned costs.
+Note than full scholarships may cover accommodation, board, living expenses, transportation costs and tuition/registration fees where applicable.
+Partial scholarships cover part of the aforementioned costs.

 ## List of items